-Before having the scan, you’ll be asked to remove any metal belongings, including jewellery.
+You may be asked to complete and sign a checklist to make sure it’s safe for you to have an MRI scan.
+Before the scan, you’ll be asked to remove any metal belongings, including jewellery.
 Some people are given an injection of dye into a vein in the arm.
-This is called a contrast medium and can help the images from the scan show up more clearly.
-During the test, you will be asked to lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
-It is painless but can be slightly uncomfortable, and some people feel a bit claustrophobic during the scan.
+This is called a contrast medium.
+It can help the images from the scan to show up more clearly.
+During the test you'll lie very still on a couch inside a long cylinder (tube) for about 30 minutes.
+It's painless but can be slightly uncomfortable, and some people feel a bit claustrophobic.
 It’s also noisy, but you’ll be given earplugs or headphones.

-Treatment of anorectal melanoma
+Staging for anorectal melanoma

 Back to top

 The stage of a cancer describes its size and whether it has spread.
 Knowing the stage of the cancer helps the doctors decide on the best treatment for you.